 Hitting Your Reset Button

-Once you’ve taken care of the immediate issues after your child’s injury accident—and hopefully taken time to engage in self-care—you can start taking steps to climb out of “crisis mode” and regain a sense of control.
-Generally speaking, this stage is about hitting your own “reset” button and organizing thoughts, tasks and “to-dos” so you can map out a strategy for the days ahead.
+Once you’ve taken care of the immediate issues after your child’s injury accident—and hopefully taken time to engage in self-care—you can start taking steps to climb out of “crisis mode” and regain a sense of getting life back under control.
+Generally speaking, this stage is about hitting your own “reset” button and organizing thoughts, tasks, and “to-dos” so you can map out a strategy for the days ahead.

 Do a “Brain Dump”